-Starting from vintage 2013, the ‘ArnaldoRivera’ wines are the fruit and result of the official protocol agreed between the Winery and several of its Members, that requests:
+Starting from 2013, the ‘ArnaldoRivera’ wines are the fruit and result of the official protocol agreed between the Winery and several of its grower-owner members, that requests:

-- The identification of parcels of vines (not larger than 5000 m² on average) located in the most prestigious MGAs/Denominations, ones possessing clear pedological and climatic characteristics to enable the production of exceptional fruit.
+- The identification of parcels of vines (not larger than 5000 m²/1,23 ac on average) located in the most prestigious MGAs/Denominations, ones possessing clear pedological and climatic characteristics to enable the production of exceptional fruit.

 - The constant observation and monitoring of the conditions of each vineyard to be carried out by the Winery’s own team of agronomists, biologists and geologists during the year.